 It's show time. (pic via huffingtonpost.com)

 Replacing David Letterman is the opportunity of a lifetime for Stephen Colbert, but it also certainly comes with some major risks.

 Okay kids, that's going to do it for now.
 A capaella shows were huge events when I went to Skidmore College.
 Few things would bring the entire community together like these performances, and we had a number of entertaining groups on campus, with the Bandersnatchers as the kings of the hill.
 I'm pretty sure the Bandersnatchers disbanded at some point, which is really too bad, because they would have done a great job covering today's, "Song of the Day."

 Thanks for stopping by, everyone.
 It was great to see you, as always.
-Enjoy the rest of your day, and we'll see you back here again for more fun soon.
-(Also, please drop me a line if you have any suggestions about Christmas presents for BDH and Little Buddha!)
-Until next time, that's today's Clutter, and we are outta here.
+The rain is coming down now, so try to stay dry and enjoy the rest of your day.
+We'll be back again for more randomness soon, but for now, that's today's Clutter, and it's true, we are outta here.